Dheeraj-1999/student-intervention-system/README.md

   - F1 score for test set: 0.7917.
   - acc score for training set: 0.7933.
   - acc score for test set: 0.6844.

+### ANALYSIS:

+- F1 score measure is taken to find student’s performance.
+F1 score achieves its best value at 1 and worst at 0.For finding the best model among the selected models first sample data of  100  students  was  tested  and  F1  score  is  calculated,  then sample size 200 students were taken and finally same model is  tested  with  sample  size  of  300  records.

 ## FUTURE WORK TO BE DONE:
 WANT TO DEPLOY THIS MODEL AND GIVE THIS PROJECT A USER INTERFACE.